abz crane project… (#abzcraneproject)

 abz crane project…

-putting out origami peace cranes around the campus of St. Mary’s University in San Antonio, Texas… they all usually fly away, some multiply with messages (even in Chinese).
+putting out at least 1000 origami peace cranes (they are now each numbered) around the campus of St. Mary’s University in San Antonio, Texas… they all usually fly away, some multiply with messages (even in Chinese).
 I never really know what happens to them.

 … if you end up with a crane, photograph it in its new location and post… or make some cranes yourself, take a picture of where you place them, and post to #abzcraneproject